priyamtejaswin/c00lHaX/notes/trees.md

 Say you want to predict which of your customer's are likely to buy a "special" program.
 One of the input attributes might be the each customer's id-number.
 This attribute will have high IG/Gini scores, because it almost uniquely identifies individuals.
 But it will be a horrible predictor for new members.

+## Impurity measure
+Say a tree is being fit to reduce metric $m$.
+Once a feature $f$ is selected at a node $t$, we can compute its importance as follows

+$$
+\text{importance of }f = \frac{n_t}{N} \times \left( m_t - \left( \frac{n_{t \text{ left}}}{n_t}m_{t \text{ left}} + \frac{n_{t \text{ right}}}{n_t}m_{t \text{ right}} \right) \right)
+$$

+## Feature representations

+For continuous data, the splitting happens naturally.
+For categorical data, you can try to one-hot encode.
+But with high cardinality, this will

+1. Explode data size
+2. Require very deep trees for exploration

+### Naive target encoding
+You could take the average of all your target data for each enum value.
+This will work, but lead to two problems.

+1. You are leaking the target data into the *predictors* data
+2. You don't have any way to impute this feature for unseen data

+### Historical target encoding
+A better way would be to average of the target data in the past, if you are following a time-dependency.

+### Optimal partitioning
+Outside of features with two enums, you will have to consider all possible subsets for determining the "split" criteria -- note that one-hot encoding also does not consider all possible subsets; it only considers one-vs-rest.

+A better way (determined by Fisher in his paper on "Grouping for Optimal Homogeniety") is to order your enums by the expected value of the class label.
+In binary classification, this corresponds to computing the average class score of every category $k$ as:

+$$
+\frac{\text{count where feature} = k \text{ and } y = 1}{\text{count where feature} = k}
+$$

+You then sort the categories by this value, and treat them like continuous feature split points.

+For regression, consider the RMSE of the subset where the "true" value is the mean of values in the subset.

+### Feature bundling

+A popular technique in modern libraries, feature bundling will try to combine different mutually exclusive features (like the ones created by one-hot vectors) into smaller bundles without loss of information.
+Which can then be used as continuous features.

+## Why is tree fitting slow

+You have to sort all possible split positions in-order, for every node in the tree, then then consider every split point.
+For $F$ features and $N$ data points, this is a $F \times N \times N \log N$ operation.

+Modern libraries only consider a fixed-length histogram (256, or 512 buckets).
+This makes the split partitions fixed, and no sorting is required.
+Now, the complexity reduces to $F \times N$.

 # Tree Instability and Bagging
 A small change in the data can result in vastly different splits.
 This suggests high-variance.